imsasankvindamuri/veclib/README.md

 `veclib` is inspired by the elegance and minimalism of `pathlib`.
 Instead of writing low-level vector operations over and over again, this library lets you express vector math clearly and naturally.

-You don’t have to worry about dimensionality errors — those are caught and raised as meaningful exceptions.
+You don't have to worry about dimensionality errors — those are caught and raised as meaningful exceptions.

 ---